mattcollier/noxious/README.md

 ##Secure
-In addition to the encryption offered by the tor hidden service protocol, all chat messages are public-key encrypted using a 2048 bit key.
+In addition to the encryption offered by the tor hidden service protocol, all chat messages are RSA public-key encrypted using a 3072 bit key.
 All cryto is handled by native OpenSSL libraries via the [node ursa module](https://github.com/quartzjer/ursa).

 ##Platform